How We Help

-- Set Aside: An expedited probate proceeding for estates that have less than $100,000 of assets.
-This proceeding is for simple estates and may not be appropriate for estates that have many creditors or other complications.
+- Set Aside: An expedited probate proceeding for estates that are worth less than $100,000.
+The set aside proceeding is for simple estates and may not be appropriate for estates that have many creditors or other complications.

-- Summary Administration: A formal probate proceeding for estates with assets of less than $300,000.
+- Summary Administration: A formal probate proceeding for estates with a value of less than $300,000.
 Summary administration is slightly simpler and quicker than a general administration.

-- General Administration: A formal probate proceeding for estates with assets of more than $300,000.
+- General Administration: A formal probate proceeding for estates with a value greater than $300,000.
 This is “full blown” probate and typically takes up to 12 months to complete.

 The probate process generally beings with filing a petition in the probate court where the decedent lived (or owned real property).
 However, before filing the petition, there are few steps that should be taken: